Skip to main content

 At the start of the program we are setting the value of FLET_WS_MAX_MESSAGE_SIZE environment variable to 8000000 - this is the maximum size of WebSocket message in bytes that can be received by Flet Server rendering the page.
 Default size is 1 MB, but the size of JSON message describing 5,000 container controls would exceed 1 MB, so we are increasing allowed size to 8 MB.

-Squeezing large messages through WebSocket channel is, generally, not a good idea, so use batched updates aproach to control channel load.
+Squeezing large messages through WebSocket channel is, generally, not a good idea, so use batched updates approach to control channel load.

 GridView, similar to ListView, is very effective to render a lot of children.
 Let's implement the example above using GridView: